ebruchez/ebruchez.github.io/pages/computer-collection.md

 ## Vintage computer collection

 The small vintage computer collection includes personal computers from around 1979 to 1993.
-Most machines are microprocessor-based, with the possible exception of the Wang CPU, which is based on the TTL logic (but does include at least one Z80 CPU for I/O).
+Most machines are microprocessor-based, with the possible exception of the Wang CPU, which is based on TTL logic (but does include at least one Z80 CPU for I/O!).

 <div class="tw-table">